-The value of functional magnetic resonance imaging (fMRI) for mapping neuronal networks and identifying synchronized activities within the brain is becoming increasingly recognized.
-There is also an increase in the use of fMRI to study functionally connected regions in the brain and to test the assumption that as one area fuels activity in a different area via direct connections, the intensity of fMRI signals in the regions will develop similarly.
+Functional magnetic resonance imaging (fMRI) is widely used for mapping neuronal networks and identifying synchronized activities within the brain.
+It is also used to study functionally connected regions in the brain and to test the assumption that as one area fuels activity in a different area via direct connections, the intensity of fMRI signals in the regions will develop similarly.

 Combined stimulations of the medial prefrontal cortex as well as the anterior cingulum regions may result in BOLD responses in common neuronal network regions.
 An additive response may occur when a target region receives excitatory (glutamatergic) inputs from two different brain regions.

 In a study published in PLoS One by Scherf T et al, fMRI was used to detect networks within the brain that are “activated” via electrical stimulation.1 This electrical stimulation either occurs through the ventral tegmental area (VTA) or hippocampal CA3.

 An animal model, including Wistar rats, was used for this study.
 All electrophysiological responses were evoked and recorded using a stimulus generator, and signals were transferred to an analogue-to-digital interface.

 Researchers in this study stimulated either the hippocampus (the hippocampal CA3, specifically) or the VTA (neurons close to the midline on the midbrain “floor”).
 They found that this stimulation resulted in significant responses of BOLD in common brain structures, including the left and right hippocampus and the septum.
 Other BOLD responses were also observed in the striatum and medial prefrontal cortex during VTA stimulation.

 Researchers relied on the Bruker BioSpec 47/20 for the study.